Table-based Quantifier Elimination: Validation

 The grounding is performed using a relational database management system (RDBMS) called SQLite.
 SQLite is a popular RDBMS that can be easily embedded in other programs.
 It has a sophisticated query planner and optimizer\footnote{https://sqlite.org/optoverview.html}.
 It has a comprehensive test suite that helps ensure its reliability.
 The grounder uses its support of custom functions, including custom aggregation functions.

 The grounder is written in Rust for reliability and performance.
 It uses two threads: one for the main program and Z3, the other for SQLite.
 In the database, logical terms are stored using their textual representations.
-Some of the challenges of the implementation are: \begin{itemize} \item the support of the rich sort language of SMT-LIB, including algebraic datatypes; \item the automatic simplification of relational expressions and of grounded terms, recognizing predefined operators (e.g., algebraic); \item the handling of the cases where the grounder cannot eliminate all quantifications: in such cases, the grounder issues assertions having quantifications over infinite domain, which can sometimes be handled by SMT solvers like Z3; it may also need to translate a symbol interpretation into an equivalent assertion; \item the occasional need to add the \texttt{DISTINCT} keyword in select statements to avoid duplicate rows (because the semantics of SQL slightly differs from the one of relational theory); \item the appropriate handling of name shadowing and the unnesting of nested terms. \item the use of hierarchical SQL queries to compute monotone inductive definitions of boolean functions (not described here). \end{itemize}
+Some of the challenges of the implementation are: \begin{itemize} \item the simplification of grounded terms, by handling interpreted operators via custom database functions; \item the simplification of relational formula, and the selective addition of the \texttt{DISTINCT} keyword in select statements to avoid duplicate rows (because the semantics of SQL slightly differs from the one of relational theory); \item the handling of variable name shadowing. \end{itemize}